zircleUI/docs/docs/api/z-view.md

 To add rich media content like videos, maps, graphs, etc, you need to them inside the **`slot.media`**.

 #### property.label
 Finally, it is possible to add a label to `z-view` that could be positionated in the top, left, right or botton of the `z-view`.
 When you use the property **`label`** the default position is the bottom of the `z-view`.

+#### property.labelPos
-If you want put the label in a different place, use the property **`labelPos`** with your prefered value: 'top', 'left', 'bottom', 'right'
+If you want put the label in a different place, use the property **`labelPos`** with your prefered value: `top`, `left`, `bottom`, `right`
-BORRAR LABEL SLOT

 ### Content layers
 <img :src="$withBase('/z-view-order.png')" style="clear: right; margin-top: 20px; float:right" width="250px"/>

-On the left you can see a diagram to show how the content is placed.
+On the right you can see a diagram to show how the content is placed.
 The `slot.image` is on the bottom, then the `slot.default`, followed by the `slot.media` and the `slot.extension`.

 As you may noticed `slot.media` is over the `slot.default`, that is intended because rich media content usually needs to be interactive.

 In case you want to show both a regular content and a rich media, you should put them all in the `slot.default` and omit the `slot.media`

-### Extras
+### Circular slider
 `z-view` has a child component named `z-slider` that allow to show a circular progress bar around its perimeter.
-You need to set `true` the property `slider` and use the property `progress` with a value.
+You need to set `true` the property `slider`and use the property `progress` with a value.

 ## Usage
 ```js